Contact Us

 Donate

-your donation has a lasting imapct
+Your donation has a lasting impact

-• vulnerable films and videos will be conserved in archives
+• Vulnerable films and videos will be conserved in archives

-• you discover japanese avant garde works through screenings, exhibitions, database, and texts
+• You discover Japanese avant-garde works through screenings, exhibitions, database, and texts

-• we continue to identify collections that are in need
+• We continue to identify collections that are in need

 Become a member and access our Monthly Members’ Viewing on our viewing platform, plus discounts on special online screening and event programs.